 “This city is under quarantine.
 No citizens are to leave without clearing inspection.
 By the order of the British Military, turn your airship around.”

-She looked at Kass, but she was stoic and unreadable.
+She looked at Kas, but she was stoic and unreadable.
 She wasn’t sure if that was sang-froid or if she was just keeping her fears to herself.
 Mrs. Thompson, meanwhile, was fanning herself, her eyes wide.

 The Resurrectionist’s voice interrupted her thoughts, loud enough to hear even over the rumble of the ship’s engines.